Blindness – A Spiritual Teaching in Seeing

 Cheonan_landscape- Blindness - A Spiritual Teaching in Seeing - Providence Holistic Counseling Services

 After about 45 minutes, I decided to turn off the main path of the trail.
-I knew I had time before darkness and know my way around this part of the city well enough that I would be OK.
+I knew I had time before darkness and knew my way around this part of the city well enough that I would be OK.
 Along the way, I asked my Higher Self to be in charge and guide me where I needed to be; I trusted this and felt the support.
-I got lost and it took about a 1-½ hours to make it to the other main trail I typically hike.
+I got lost, and it took about 1-½ hours to make it to the other main trail I typically hike.
 No big deal.

 Blindness - A Spiritual Teaching in Seeing - Providence Holistic Counseling Services